As we leave behind the Burr Lane Brentnalls , Adeline takes us on to meet some other residents of Burr Lane.

 Sarah died in Burr Lane in October 1865, from chronic bronchitis, aged 70.

-Like her parents, the Brown’s oldest child Lydia also seemed attached to this area.
+Like her parents, the Brown’s oldest child Lydia, born in 1820, also seemed attached to this area.

-When she married William Sudbury, son of lacemaker Thomas and Mary (nee Goddard) in August 1841 the couple stayed close to her parents but eventually moved up the lane and round the corner into High Street.
+When she married William Sudbury, son of lacemaker Thomas and Mary (nee Goddard) on August 17th, 1841 the couple stayed close to her parents but eventually moved up the lane and round the corner into High Street.

 Both Lydia and William died at 2 High Street in 1897 and 1903 respectively.

-Daughter Ann married Thomas Slater of South Street, shoemaker son of Thomas and Mary (nee Lowe) in February 1840.
+Born on July 28th 1821, second daughter Ann married Thomas Slater of South Street, shoemaker son of Thomas and Mary (nee Lowe) on February 3rd, 1840.

-By January 1843 she was a widow with a young son – who was to die a few months later — but four years later was a wife again when she married Mapperley labourer Samuel Flint and went to live in that village.
+By January 1843 she was a widow with a young son – who was to die a few months later — but four years later was a wife again when, on June 21st, 1847, she married Mapperley labourer Samuel Flint and went to live in that village.

 One of their daughters – Sarah Ann Flint – married Mapperley coalminer William Roe in 1868 … and later gave birth to Rawdin Roe.

-John Rawdin Brown junior was born in 1823 and seems to have been the argumentative maverick of the family or were they all just quarrelsome?
+John Rawdin Brown junior was born on May 17th, 1823 and seems to have been the argumentative maverick of the family or were they all just quarrelsome?

-He married Ann Bostock, daughter of miner John and Hannah (nee Straw) in October 1845, the couple already having a son — Frederick Bostock Brown alias Frederick Brown Bostock – born in November 1844.
+He married Ann Bostock, daughter of miner John and Hannah (nee Straw) on October 13th, 1845, the couple already having a son — Frederick Bostock Brown alias Frederick Brown Bostock – born on November 27th, 1844.

 For a while they lived in the Duke Street area but were attracted back to Burr Lane in the 1860’s.